punkish/punkish/entries/E/EI/EIN/eInfrastructure-for-Scientific-Data/index.md

 viewcount  : 0
 id         : 649
 gmap       :
-type       : presentation
-layout     : presentation
-tags       :
+where      : High Level Experts Group Meeting on *e-Infrastructure for Scientific Data* at the European Commission, Brussels, Belgium when       : February 2010 tags       :
     - presentation
 stars      :
-notes      : Presented at the High Level Experts Group Meeting on *e-Infrastructure for Scientific Data* at the European Commission, Brussels, Belgium
+notes      :
 ---

 ## Creative Commons objectives